UFC Fight Night: Kattar vs. Allen: Predictions & Analysis

 A few statistical edges stand out.
 Gore throws significantly more leather — a 1.4 sig. strike per minute gap.
 Gore is far more active with takedowns, averaging 0.6 more per 15 minutes.
 Gore has tighter striking defense, making opponents miss more often.

 The Pick: Tresean Gore over Josh Fremd.
-This is essentially a pick'em.
-The model nudges toward Gore at 51%, but there's almost nothing separating these two.
-Notably, the betting market has Gore at 41% implied while our model sees 51% — a 11-point disagreement that could signal value.
+The model gives Gore a slight nod at 55% — this could easily go either way.
+Notably, the betting market has Gore at 41% implied while our model sees 55% — a 14-point disagreement that could signal value.

 Khalil Rountree Jr. vs Dustin Jacoby

-There's a real Elo separation here: Jr. at 1506 versus Jacoby at 1374.
-That 132-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Jr. at 1559 versus Jacoby at 1411.
+That 149-point gap typically reflects a meaningful difference in recent quality of competition and results.

 Both fighters land in our "Striker" archetype — fighters with a well-rounded skill set.
 When mirror matchups like this happen, the edge usually goes to whoever can impose their preferred pace and range.